Documentary Fund FAQ

 What are some specific examples of films you have funded?

 Recently supported films include Always in Season, American Factory, The Edge of Democracy, Hale County This Morning, This Evening, Minding the Gap, Of Fathers and Sons, and One Child Nation.
-Please note: we do not fund strictly historical, biographical, NGO, or educational films.
+Please note: we do not fund NGO, or educational films.
+We also tend not to fund purely historical or biographical films unless they show clear contemporary relevance, or innovation in form.

 Is there an application fee to apply?